 The significance of this is in regards to the sacred day, and the relation of their agriculture to the lunar month.
 The nature of the moon, and beliefs surrounding its subtle or “psychic” relation to terrestrial life, or the mysteries of life and death, were all considered apart of one Knowledge, with its branches.
 There is no lunar (of the full-moon or crescent) religion versus solar (the sun, or fire) religion.

-Some nations and peoples did not have a full system, and had limited philosophical conceptions and different hierarchies, with their special additions and subtractions to their system.
+Nations and peoples had variant yet limited philosophical conceptions and different hierarchies, each with their special additions and subtractions to their system.
 H.P.B. states, that the Mysteries was a system of seven “dialects,” but the Hebrew elites only had four of the “keys” to make out from these their special religion, which resulted in a tribal nationalized religion, others have been glad to force onto mankind.
 The notion of a right, or true religion became popularized through the Christians, and then is adopted by subsequent sects, and the later Islamized Arabs.

 There was although, a high philosophy connecting what is so-called “sun-worship” and “moon-worship.”
 Unlike abstract concepts of God as an invisible gigantic entity, the idea that the Spirit pervaded its creation was evident, and understood in a literal and metaphysical sense in antiquity.
 Furthermore, through its aspects, the idea was that this Unknown Deity uses the gods, planetary systems and natural objects as receptacles.
 The astronomical bodies and the Sun played a role, as planets are receptacles and generators of forces, energy, etc., that sustain, preserve, or create life — providing the conditions for the evolution of life.